sphere-sh/dashboard/README.md

-# Sphere - website
+# Sphere - Dashboard

-In this repository you can find the source code of [sphere.sh](https://www.sphere.sh/).
+In this repository you can find the source code of [sphere.sh](https://dashboar.sphere.sh/).

 ## Branching model